Besides being a constant gardener, I am reading all the time and writing quite a bit. www.Amazon.com/author/sallypfoutz.

 On a hillside, dreaming, as the sun rose in the sky, a sister and brother and their granddad, imagine wild animals they could be: zebras running with the herd; a cheetah, whose leaping quick strength dazzled the forest like a fiery rocket; songbirds, a seagull, a great blue heron; a lion, and a Bengal tiger, and finally smooth fish, lovely fish, snazzy, dazzling trout fish.
-Most of the animals so magnificently illustrated by painter, Doris Weeks are endangered, or suffering loss of habitat.
+Most of the animals so magnificently illustrated by painter, Doris Weeks, are endangered, or suffering loss of habitat.

 A murder mystery buried within a tale of lust and love, revenge and redemption, Red-tail illustrates how life turns on a dime.
 Yet it's possible to find your way, whether you're a teenager who cuts herself, a married man yearning for his youth, a married woman searching for love, or an elderly man who causes a terrible tragedy; as long as you can forgive yourself and others.
 Red-tail was first issued as an original paperback in 2002.
+Newly released in 2017.

 This novel is based on the true story of my friend and farrier, Levi Hochstetler